MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/local-development.md

     The API has to generate the TypeScript types and the GraphQL schema files, and then start the HTTP endpoint.

-1. In a separate VS Code integrated terminal, build and run the client React app:
+1. In a separate Visual Studio Code integrated terminal, build and run the client React app:

     ```bash
     npm start